 The district has superb access to The White House, Capitol Hill, the Pentagon, the National Mall, Eastern Market, free museums and monuments.
-It is a vibrant area with a blend of famous people, joggers, visitors and interns surrounded by a sea of suits and ties who insist on beginning every conversation with “Where do you work?”
+It is a vibrant area with a blend of celebrities, joggers, visitors and interns, who are all surrounded by a sea of people in suits and ties who insist on beginning every conversation with “Where do you work?”

 Those rentals had to be close to either the Metro Stations of Gallery Place, in Chinatown or the Archives-Navy Memorial, this was purely due to the heavy schedules of well financed but very demanding clients.
 Unfortunately, there is only limited parking available in the surrounding area and those valuable spaces fill up very quickly and Max knew that the much-loved, but impractical SUV would be a liability in that enclosed frustrating environment and subsequently used the modern, inexpensive local transport options when visiting the city, which was fundamentally for business purposes.